WW-FL: Secure and Private Large-Scale Federated Learning: The Framework

-This layer is composed of~$\numclusters$ distinct sets of clients~$\clientFLsetTotal{i}$~(with~$i \in [\numclusters]$), called~\emph{clusters}, which are formed based on specific criteria relevant to the application~(e.g., European Union~(EU) member states for~EU smart metering scheme~\cite{CHAPTER:CK13,REPORT:EUSmartMeter}).
-Similar to standard~FL, only a random subset of clients, denoted by~$\clientFLset{i} \subseteq \clientFLsetTotal{i}$, will be selected by the training algorithm in an iteration~$t \in [1,T]$.
+\myparagraph{Layer III: Clients} This layer is composed of~$\numclusters$ distinct sets of clients~$\clientFLsetTotal{i}$~(with~$i \in [\numclusters]$), called~\emph{clusters}, which are formed based on specific criteria of the application~(e.g., European Union~(EU) member states for the~EU smart metering scheme~\cite{CHAPTER:CK13,REPORT:EUSmartMeter}).
+Like standard~FL, only a random subset of clients~$\clientFLset{i} \subseteq \clientFLsetTotal{i}$ will be selected by the training algorithm in an iteration~$t \in [1,T]$.
+This subset selection is performed by the MPC clusters in Layer~II using the $\MPCSample$ algorithm, ensuring that the selection process adheres to the desired security guarantees.